rust-emulas/emulas-core/README.md

 ## Overview

-`rust-emula` is a Rust-based project designed for creating and managing emulators.
+`rust-emulas` is a Rust-based project designed for creating and managing emulators.
 It provides a robust framework for building emulation software with performance and reliability in mind.

 ## Features